-In accordance with IFRS 9, all financial assets are measured at fair value through profit or loss (FVTPL).
+In accordance with IFRS 9, financial assets in this category are those that are designated by management upon initial recognition or are mandatorily required to be measured at fair value through profit or loss (FVTPL).

-Financial assets are classified as at FVTPL, and subsequently measured at fair value, with any gains or losses arising on re-measurement of fair value recognised in profit or loss, and reflected in the line item captioned "Net gain/(loss) in fair value on investments at fair value through profit or loss".
+Financial assets classified as at FVTPL, are subsequently measured at fair value, with any gains or losses arising on re-measurement of fair value recognised in profit or loss, and reflected in the line item captioned "Net unrealised gain/(loss) in fair value on investments at fair value through profit or loss".